- Emergency Preparedness

-Although most people who have COVID-19 have mild symptoms, COVID-19 can also cause severe illness, particularly in those who have underlying medical conditions.
-Because COVID-19 is a newer virus, scientists are learning more about it each day but general symptoms may include one or more of the following: sore throat, cough, fatigue, runny nose, and trouble breathing.
+Although most people who have COVID-19 have mild symptoms, it can also cause severe illness, particularly in those who have underlying medical conditions.
+Symptoms may include one or more of the following: sore throat, cough, fatigue, runny nose, and trouble breathing.
 Visit the State of Colorado’s data portal to see the most recent Colorado COVID-19 statistics and information.

 COVID-19 Safety Information

 Help keep our community safe.
 Here are some basic COVID-19 safety guidelines.

 - Stay home when you're sick.
 Even if you have minor symptoms like a runny nose or a sore throat, please stay home away from others.
 If you have a concern, contact your local healthcare provider.

 - Wash your hands.
 This was a good idea before COVID was known worldwide and it lessens the risk of transmitting viruses.

 - Consider vaccination.
 Reducing COVID-19 prevents unnecessary illness and preserves our hospital system capacity.